Covid 19 Coronavirus: No new cases today; Final cluster to close

 One person remains in Auckland City Hospital in a stable condition on a ward.

 One significant cluster remains open and is due to close on Monday 6 July.
 This marks the end of the final cluster to close.

 The final cluster is believed to be the deadly CHT St Margaret's Hospital and Rest Home in Te Atatu.

+The Ministry of Health says a cluster is considered closed when there have been no new cases for two incubation periods (ie, 28 days) from the date when all cases complete isolation.

 Yesterday laboratories completed 3,703 tests, bringing the total number of tests completed to date to 409,032.